Getting started with Servactory

 shell

-bundle exec rails g servactory:installThis will create all the necessary files.
+bundle exec rails g servactory:installThis creates all necessary files.

 Manually